hsk81/yeoman-generator-dizmo/README.md

 * `store`: configuration entries required by `npm run upload`, which needs `store/host` (by default pointing to `https://store-api.dizmo.com`), `store/user` and `store/pass`.
 The latter two should *not* be directly set in `package.json` but instead via the default configuration (see below), to avoid the store credentials to be accidentally committed to a version control system.

-* `build/lint`: switches [ESLint][eslint] based linting on or off -- edit the `.eslintrc.json` configuration file to have a detailed control over the linting process; see also [gulp-eslint] for additional information.

-* `build/minify`: switches the minification of the markup (`*.html`), scripts (`*.js`) and styles (`*.[s]css`) on or off -- but each sub-process can also be toggled separately.
-Further, they also can be tweaked in detail by providing a configuration object; see the corresponding [gulp-htmlmin], [javascript-obfuscator] and [gulp-sass] pages for more information.
-Source map generation can be controlled as well, and is off by default.
-Further, to keep `package.json` simple, the `build/minify` flag is set upon project generation directly to `false`.

 ### Default Configuration

 The `dizmo` section in `package.json` can be extended with default values, which have to reside in `.generator-dizmo/config.json` (in *any* of the parent directories):